Konrad1991/paropt/README.md

 Parameter Optimizing of ODEs

 The package *paropt* is build in order to optimize parameters of ode-systems.
 Thus, the aim is that the output of the integration matches previously measured states.
-The user has to supply an ode-system in the form of a Rcpp-function.
-The information about states and parameters are passed via text-files.
+The user has to supply an ode-system in the form of an R or Rcpp function.
+In case it is an R function the code is translated into C++ code (example can be seen below).

+The information about states and parameters are passed as data.frames.
 Additional information such as e.g. the relative tolerance are passed in R.

 # Overview

 The package *paropt* uses a modified particle swarm optimizer ('https://github.com/kthohr/optim') in order to find a global best solution.
 Furthermore, in order to evaluate each particle during optimzation four different solvers can be used all derived from SUNDIALS ('https://computing.llnl.gov/projects/sundials').
 For more details see vignette.

 # Installation